navid-vafaei/Notary-Public-Office-Application/README.md

 <br>
 <br>
-Each form has a search textbox which can be applied to any elements of grid:
+Each form has a search textbox which can be applied to any elements of the grid:
 <p align="center" width="100%">
     <img width="100%" src="https://github.com/navid-vafaei/Notary-Public-Office-Application/blob/main/Images/06.png">
 </p>